Vaa3D/vaa3d_tools/bigneuron_ported/AmosSironi_PrzemyslawGlowacki/RegMST_tracing_plugin/README.txt

-# This plugin uses the regression tubularity measure described in [1] in combination with the Minimum Spanning Tree (MST) algorithm
+# This plugin uses the regression tubularity measure described in [1] in combination with a Minimum Spanning Tree (MST) algorithm [2]
 # to reconstruct a neuron in a 3D image.